 Cartographic Humanism: The Making of Early Modern Europe (University of Chicago Press, 2019) traces the emergence of Europe as a continent at a particularly momentous turning point in its formation: when a new imagining of Europe was driven by the rise of a novel humanistic discipline—cartography.
 By focusing on German, Polish, French, Italian, Portuguese, and Neo-Latin literary and cartographic traditions, Cartographic Humanism analyzes the emergence of Europe as a continent from the vantage point of cartography, poetics, philology, and translation as interlocking humanistic practices.
 A book launch took place at Harvard University in November 2019.

 Professor Piechocki’s research has been supported by numerous international and national fellowships and grants.
 In 2015-16, she was a Distinguished Junior External Fellow at the Stanford Humanities Center (Stanford Humanities Center Q&A, June 2016) and she spent Spring 2017 as a research fellow at the IFK (Internationales Forschungszentrum für Kulturwissenschaften) in Vienna.
 Piechocki was awarded, among others, the John F. Cogan Junior Faculty Leave fellowship from Harvard’s Davis Center, the Harvard Radcliffe Institute Academic Ventures grant, William F. Milton Endowment Research Grant, Andrew Mellon Foundation Summer Grant, Global Fellowship for NYU-in-Florence, Rothenberg Fund for the Humanities, and a Research Fellowship from the Austrian Federal Ministry of Science.
-A recently awarded faculty conference grant from Harvard’s Weatherhead Center for International Affairs will allow her to explore the interdisciplinary question of “The Future of Geography.”
+A recently awarded faculty conference grant from Harvard’s Weatherhead Center for International Affairs allowed her to explore the interdisciplinary question of “The Future of Geography.”